clojang/jiface/docs/source/05-apis.md

 * `JInterface` - The Ericsson/Erlang-maintained Java implementation of the
   Erlang communication protocol
-* `jiface` - A Clojure library that provides a very thing idomatic Clojure wrapper around `JInterface`
+* `jiface` - A Clojure library that provides a very thin idomatic Clojure wrapper around `JInterface`
-* `clojang` - A Clojure library that attempts to make communications with Erlang from Clojure as Clojure-native feeling as possible
+* `clojang` - A Clojure library that attempts to make communications with Erlang from Clojure as Clojure-native feeling as possible, eliminating as much boilerplate as possible

-The differences are discussed below and demonstrated with a working example.
+The differences are discussed below and demonstrated with a working example, contrasted in all three.

 ## JInterface

 JInterface is an invaluable tool for projects that need to have JVM and Erlang VM languages communicating with each other.
-However, it is rather verbose (regardless of which JVM language you use) and especially  cumbersome to use in Clojure.
-The syntatical burden is often enough to discourage experimentation and play -- essential ingrediates for innovation.
+However, it is rather verbose (regardless of which JVM language you use) and feels cumbersome to use from Clojure.
+The syntatical burden and often anti-inuitive usage is sometimes enough to discourage experimentation and play (the latter being an essential ingrediates for innovation :-)).

-The code below should be contrasted with the two analog examples for Clojang which have been written in its low- and high-level APIs.
+The code below should be contrasted with the two examples for Clojang which have been written in its low- and high-level APIs.
 It is meant to show the awkwardness of using JInterface from Clojure.
 Clojure applications built using JInterface get very ugly, very quickly, especially with all the parsing